 - Janice Gray

-She is particularly interested in the intersections of property law with other fields, such as Water Law (including sewage), Natural Resources Law (including unconventional gas and fracking) and Native Title.
+She is particularly interested in the intersections of property law with other fields, such as water Law (including sewage), natural resources law (including unconventional gas and fracking) and native title.
 This is reflected in her national and international publications.
 She was part of joint research team (based at UTS) looking at sustainable sanitation.
 That project won a NSW Green Globe Award for Innovation.

 Janice has sat on numerous committees at UNSW Australia ranging from the university-wide Animal Care and Ethics Committee to the faculty-based Staffing Committee, Dean's Advisory Commitee, Visiting Scholars' Committee, Research Funding Committee and the Post-graduate Committee.
-She also chaired Law School meetings for some years.
-She was the Editor-in- Chief of the Australasian Journal of Natural Resources Law and Policy (2011 - July, 2016 and was formerly an editor of the Australasian Journal of Natural Resources Law and Policy (2009- 2010); an editor of the Human Rights Defender (2008 - present) and is on the International Advisory Board of the Canadian Journal of Native Studies (approx 1999- present).
+She also chaired Law School meetings for years.
+She was the Editor-in- Chief of the Australasian Journal of Natural Resources Law and Policy (2011 - July, 2016 and was formerly an editor of the Australasian Journal of Natural Resources Law and Policy (2009- 2010); an editor of the Human Rights Defender (2008 - 2016) and is on the International Advisory Board of the Canadian Journal of Native Studies (approx 1999- present).

 In 2015 Janice returned to the University of Oxford where she was once again a Visiting Scholar, at the Centre for Socio Legal Studies.
 In 2015, she was also a Visiting Scholar at Queen Mary University of London (July - December, 2015) while in 2012 she was an invited Visiting Scholar at SupAgro, a grande ecole, in Montpellier, France.
 From July- December 2009 Janice was a selected Visiting Scholar at the Centre of Socio-Legal Studies, University of Oxford and an elected Visiting Scholar at Wolfson College, University of Oxford.
 Janice has also held positions as a Visiting Scholar/ Professor at the Pontifícia Universidade Católica do Rio de Janeiro, PUC-Rio, Brazil (2004); University of Ottawa (1996); University of York (Toronto) (1996); and University of Saskatchewan (1996).